HimanshuLab/SCI-VCF-docs/mkdocs/docs/get_started.md

 # Getting Started

-A guide to understand the workflows and submodules of SCI-VCF for summarizing, comparing, visualizing and analysing your VCF files.
+A guide to understanding the workflows and submodules of SCI-VCF for summarizing, comparing, visualizing, and analysing your VCF files.

 ## Summarize